Sound Rivers’ documentary premiered Nov. 30!

 “I hope to inspire action — specifically from the Millennial and Gen-Z generations.
 I am aiming at the hearts of younger eastern North Carolina locals to take up the fight Sound Rivers began four decades ago,” Bennett said.
 “I honestly had no idea all the work Sound Rivers had done over the past 40 years.
 In my preliminary research, I’ve become so aware of the challenges they face — and that we all face — and the importance of their mission.”

-After several months of honing the narrative and recruiting our storytellers and experts to provide background and the science behind issues, Bennett began filming on March 31 with interviews of Dick and Becky Leach (instrumental in founding Pamlico-Tar River Foundation) and Doris Stith (community activist, who experienced the historical flooding of Princeville during Hurricane Floyd in 1999).
-He wrapped up filming on Aug.
-13, with some amazing aerial footage of Pamlico-Tar Riverkeeper Jill Howell patrolling the Tar River.
+After several months of honing the narrative and recruiting storytellers and experts to provide background and the science behind issues, Bennett began filming in the spring of 2021 and wrapped up filming mid-August with some amazing aerial footage of Pamlico-Tar Riverkeeper Jill Howell patrolling the Tar River.

 “Seeing and hearing some of the stories from the people who have been there from the beginning, it’s clear that certain things remain constant: there will always be industries and facilities and regulations and interests threatening our waterways, but there will also always be those who care deeply for the river and their community, ready to stand up to these challenges,” Howell said.

 The short film will soon be available to those who’d like to host their own screening.